Financial Services Brokers

 Postsecondary Training

 Because of the specialized knowledge necessary to perform this job properly, a college education is increasingly important, especially in the larger brokerage houses.
 To make intelligent and insightful judgments, a broker must be able to read and understand financial reports and evaluate statistics.
-For this reason, although employers seldom require specialized academic training, a bachelors degree in business administration, economics, accounting, finance, or quantitative finance or analysis is helpful.
+For this reason, although employers seldom require specialized academic training, a bachelors degree in finance, quantitative finance or analysis, business administration, economics, or accounting is helpful.
 Many brokers earn a master’s degree in business administration, which often makes them eligible for higher level positions, large signing bonuses, and better compensation.

 Certification